RianZenki/Weekly-Planner/README.md

 ## Features

-* Persist data using Local Storage
-* Protected route
+* Users and tasks managemented using external API
 * Dynamically managing tasks in the board
 * Display date and time in real time
 * Display the weather of the registered city

 ## Versioning